Skip to main content

 In fact, the Vitality was the toothbrush our tester turned to for cleanup when other electric toothbrushes she tested didn’t remove the plaque dye from her teeth.

-Vitality comes with a rubber-coated handle and a one-button interface.
-It also lacks several desirable features: Its two-minute timer doesn’t buzz every 30 seconds to remind you to change brushing areas and there is no charging indicator.
+Unfortunately, it lacks several desirable features.
+Its two-minute timer doesn’t buzz every 30 seconds to remind you to change brushing areas, and there is no charging indicator.
 However, there is a light to indicate when you’re brushing too hard.

 Pros